 Who is the course designed for?

-This course is perfect for the average person who wants to know how to make their everyday earnings and transactions halal.
+This course is perfect for anybody who would like to learn the underlying principles ensuring their everyday earnings and transactions halal.
 It is also important for people who want to know alternative solutions to conventional banking and investors who want to invest their money in a Shariah-compliant manner.

 You may also be interested in: